pranavgarg-00/Primality-Testing/README.md

 Another note is that, even though prime powers only have 2 unique roots, the SQRT algorithm that would work on primes would certainly fail on them prime powers with a significant probability.

 I'll add a large prime generator once the primality tester starts working.

+#Update
+Large Prime Generator works now for the 3 mod 4 case.
+Generates 4096-bit primes in 30 seconds.